 Leaving an abusive relationship can be a very difficult, lonely and often a very dangerous time.
 For some women, leaving can mean they risk losing their, identity, status, family and community support networks, financial security, homes, hopes and dreams.

-Leaving a violent relationship for good takes (on average) six attempts.
+On average, leaving a violent relationship for good takes six attempts.

 Leaving is a dangerous time for victims